The Holocaust in France: A resource guide

 Mémoire des Hommes: memoiredeshommes.sga.defense.gouv.fr EN FR DB

-The official memorial site of the French Ministry of Defense covers WWI, WWII and beyond.
-It includes among others, these three searchable databases:
+The official memorial site of the French Ministry of Defense covers WWI, WWII and beyond. our searchable WWII databases:

 - 218,000 soldiers who died during the Second World War (including underground).